rongi/async-task/README.md

 async-task for Android
 ===========================

-It is a lightweight and simple replacement for standard Android async tasks.
+It is a lightweight and easy to use replacement for standard Android async tasks.

 Basic usage
 ===========